cpcwood/home-server/README.md

 ### Prerequisites

-The application is designed to run a containerized workflow to allow for the best runtime consistency across environments.
+The application is designed to run in a containerized workflow to allow for good runtime consistency across environments.

-Make sure [docker](https://www.docker.com/) v20+ is installed, clone or download the git repository, then move to the project root directory.
+Make sure [docker](https://www.docker.com/) v20.10+ is installed, clone or download the git repository, then move to the project root directory.

 ### Environment